 Dube TradePort Corporation’s Board is structured to ensure an appropriate mix of skills and experience relevant to the business of the organisation and the diverse environment in which it operates, whilst also giving effect to inter-governmental co-operation and collaboration.
 Board members are drawn from both the private and public sectors.

-Dube TradePort Corporation's Non-Executive Board Members, appointed 01 June 2017:
+Dube TradePort Corporation's Non-Executive Board Members (pictured above), were appointed 01 June 2017:

 Dr Bridgette Gasa (Chairperson)